williamlaidev/project12/README.md

 2. Left click in the map view to choose a point that will become the center of searching restaurant.
 3. If you don't choose the point, the default search center is the center of the map

+Note;
+- The size of the view will be larger in future update.
+- The map will be movalbe like google map in the future.

 ### Search Restaurants by Distance

 1. Run src/main/java/app/Start.java